Olex2/Olex2Manual/Disorder/parts_and_occupancies.md

 - No restraint splits atoms with no restraints or constraints, putting them into two parts and associating the occupancy with a free variable.
 Press ESC when finished.
 - EADP or ISOR or SIMU splits the atoms applying either an EADP constraint or ISOR or SIMU restraint depending on what option is selected.
 Press ESC when finished.
 (See restraints/constraints) for more detail of these restraints.

 >OLEX2 If you click on more than one atom to split it will be associated with the same free variable unless you press ESC and reopen the mode in which case the occupancy will be linked to a new free variable.
-To edit the standard deviations associated with ISOR or SIMU click on the relevant atoms to select them, click on the open .ins icon and edit the .ins file directly.
+To edit the standard deviations associated with ISOR or SIMU click on the relevant atoms to select them, click on the open .ins icon I_EDIT and edit the .ins file directly.
 When atoms are split, Olex2 will automatically make them isotropic for the occupancies to be refined.

 ### `@Toolbox Work|Select-group-or-atom(s)-and-then...`
 Split will split the pre-selected atom or group of atoms with no restraint setting one atom to PART 1 with the occupancy linked to a free variable and the other to PART 2 with the occupancy linked to 1-free variable.
 Subsequently holding down the SHIFT+LEFT MOUSE button and moving the mouse allows the new atom(s) to be moved e.g. onto a Q-peak.
 Press ESC when finished.